 TIP – Acronym for Triangle IP, Inc.

-TIP Tool – SAS software for organizing your patent portfolio from innovation through issuance and beyond.
-The basic functionality is broken down into Idea Manager and Portfolio tabs although additional functionality can be added through consulting services, additional tabs, mini tools, etc.
+TIP Tool – SAAS software for organising your patent portfolio from innovation through issuance and beyond.
+The basic functionality is broken down into Idea Manager and Portfolio tabs, although additional functionality can be added through consulting services, additional tabs, mini tools, etc.

 USPTO – United States Patent and Trademark Office is the agency that registers all patents and trademarks.
 There are patent offices across the world as patent rights are acquired country-by-country except for certain regional patents that allow coordinating some or all of the patent process.